myrojoylee/generate-me-an-svg-logo/README.md

 - [x] Implement unit testing using Jest
 - [x] WHEN I run the test in the terminal, all tests pass.

+- [ ] WHEN I look through the repository,
+- [ ] THEN I see examples of generated SVGs.
 - [ ] WHEN I go through my code, it has been tested and refactored to the best of my ability.

 ## Sources: